Atholus coelestis: Description

 Male is about 2.57 to 3.81 mm, whereas female is 3.09 to 3.57 mm in length.
 Body oval, and feebly depressed.
 Body color is black with shine.
 Tibiae, tarsi and antennae are reddish brown.
 Frontal stria of head is complete and carinate.
 The disk is densely covered with coarse punctures.
-Epipleura1 fossette of elytra sparsely clothed with fine punctures.
-Marginal epipleural stria and External subhumera1 stria are absent.
-Marginal elytra1 stria complete and deeply impressed.
+Epipleural fossette of elytra sparsely clothed with fine punctures.
+Marginal epipleural stria and external subhumeral stria are absent.
+Marginal elytral stria complete and deeply impressed.
 Pygidium with alutaceous ground sculpture.
 Propygidium sparsely and irregularly scattered with coarse punctures.
-Presternal keel is narrow and without carina1 stria.
+Presternal keel is narrow and without carinal stria.